tobychui/arozos/docs/README.md

 More lines here
 ```

-The reader.php will then render the JSON content into css + HTML.
+The reader.html will then render the JSON content into css + HTML.
 All image should be placed inside /img directory under the /docs documentation root folder.